Crowds Return To Hawaiʻi Volcanoes National Park To See New Eruption

-(BIVN) – A new eruption began at the summit of Kīlauea volcano within Hawaiʻi Volcanoes National Park, early Monday morning.
+(BIVN) – The new eruption that began early Monday morning at the summit of Kīlauea volcano slowed significantly between 3 p.m. and 4 p.m., and appears to be paused.

-Currently, all activity is confined to the summit caldera.
-Scientists say the eruption has stabilized within the crater and there are no immediate threats to infrastructure

-The USGS Alert Level for the volcano was raised to WARNING, then down to WATCH, and the Aviation Color Code was raised to RED, then settled at ORANGE.
+The USGS Alert Level for Kīlauea remains at WATCH, and the Aviation Color Code remains at ORANGE.

 by Big Island Video News